MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

      - Action: Dedicate consistent hours weekly to complete bootcamp lessons, finish projects, and understand both front-end and back-end technologies.
 Continuous research and practice.
     - Outcome: Gain proficiency in Full-Stack development and be capable of building user-friendly, functional web applications.
     - Resources & Support: Money to pay for the bootcamp.
 Time to work on my coursework.
-Energy to focus on submitting work of a high quaility.
+Energy to focus on submitting work of a high quality.
 Support of my wife in times where I will not have much time outside of my full-time job and the bootcamp coursework.
-Emotional support in times where I feel burntout.
+Emotional support in times where I feel burnt-out.

     **Plan 2:** Apply for Entry-Level Full-Stack Developer Jobs

     - Action: Create a standout portfolio, highlight completed bootcamp projects, and apply for at least 5 jobs per week.
     - Outcome: Secure a position where I can work on live applications, improving my skills and gaining real-world experience.
     -  Resources & Support: Most importantly I will need the support of my network and CodeSpace to help me get my portfolio and CV in front of the relavent people.
-I will need time and energy to learn how to apply and interview effectivley.
+I will need time and energy to learn how to apply and interview effectively.

 2. **Preparation for Long-term Goals**: